victoriazinkovich/ML-Exercises/NN digits/README.md

 $C( \omega, b)  \equiv \dfrac{1}{2n} \sum_x \parallel y(x) - a \parallel $

 So the aim of our training algorithm will be to minimize the cost $C(\omega,b)$ as a function of the weights and biases.
 In other words, we want to find a set of weights and biases which make the cost as small as possible.
-We'll do that using an algorithm known as **gradient descent**.
+We'll do that using an algorithm known as **stochastic gradient descent**.

 $\text{}$

-## Gradient Descent
+## Stochastic Gradient Descent
+Let's first examine the more simple idea of gradient descent.
 Based on the idea that we launch a ball in a valley, trying to find the minimum of the function $C(\upsilon_1, \upsilon_2)$.

 $\Delta C \approx \dfrac{\delta C}{\delta \upsilon_1}\Delta \upsilon_1 + \dfrac{\delta C}{\delta \upsilon_2}\Delta \upsilon_2 \approx \nabla C \Delta \upsilon$